Post Summary: How To Plan A Trip To The Pacific Northwest

 Known For: EPIC waterfalls, amazing coastal sea stacks, and beer!

 Oregon is famous for its absolutely stunning waterfalls and unique Pacific Northwest getaways.
-The Oregon Coast is an equally popular destination, making this area an adventurous spot for risk-takers and explorers.
+The Oregon Coast commands most of the attention, with its stunning coastline and hundreds of public beaches.
+However, don’t overlook Eastern Oregon – places like Leslie Gulch in the Owyhee WIlderness make this area an adventurous spot for risk-takers and explorers.

-Must-See Places To Visit In Oregon: The Oregon Coast, Portland (for foodies!), The Blue Pool, and Multnomah Falls on a drive down the Columbia River Gorge.
-For the more adventurous traveler, check out Smith Rock State Park, the Painted Hills, and the Wallowas in the eastern part of the state.
+Must-See Places To Visit In Oregon: The Oregon Coast, Portland (for foodies!).
+The Blue Pool, and Multnomah Falls on a drive down the Columbia River Gorge.
+For the more adventurous traveler, check out Smith Rock State Park, the Painted Hills, and the Wallowas on an Eastern Oregon road trip route!

 Where To Start In Oregon: Fly into Portland International Airport (PDX), and rent a car for the duration of your trip.